Vigyann/WQU-Applied-AI-Lab-Deep-Learning-for-computer-vision/Crop Disease in Uganda/readme.md

 # 🌿 Crop Disease Detection in Uganda
 **Deep Learning Project | WorldQuant University**

-## 📌 Overview
+##  Overview

 This project focuses on identifying **crop diseases from leaf images** using **deep learning** techniques.
-Developed in collaboration with **WorldQuant University**, the goal was to build an efficient multi-class image classification system that detects and classifies various plant diseases.
+Developed in collaboration with **WorldQuant University**, the goal was to build an efficient multi class image classification system that detects and classifies various plant diseases.

 We used **transfer learning** with the **ResNet50** model and implemented a series of **model training callbacks** for efficient and optimized performance.

 ---

-## 🧠 Key Concepts Covered
+##  Key Concepts Covered

 - **Transfer Learning** (with ResNet50)
 - **Computer Vision** (using PyTorch & TorchVision)